Mohammad Alavi (game developer)

-Mohammad Alavi (محمد علوی, [mohæmˌmæd(e) (ʔ)ælæˈvi]) is an Iranian-American video game developer who formerly worked at Respawn Entertainment.
+Mohammad Alavi (محمد علوی, [mohæmˌmæd(e) (ʔ)ælæˈvi]) is an Iranian-American video game developer.
 He is best known for his critically acclaimed work on the Call of Duty series at Infinity Ward, creating the iconic "Crew Expendable" and "All Ghillied Up" missions from Call of Duty 4: Modern Warfare (2007) as well as the controversial "No Russian" mission from Modern Warfare 2 (2009).

 Biography

-Mohammad Alavi was born in the 1980s in Tehran, Iran and relocated to the United States with his family after the Iran–Iraq War.
+Mohammad Alavi was born in the 1980s in Tehran, Iran, and relocated to the United States with his family after the Iran–Iraq War.
 He remains proud of his family's culture, and calls himself "An Iranian inside his heart".
 Alavi attended Maggie L. Walker Governor's School for Government and International Studies in Richmond, Virginia.
 He then attended Virginia Tech, majoring in Biology and Chemistry before becoming a video game designer after being credited for creating some of the best modded games in PC Gamer magazine.
 He applied to and attended Full Sail University.
 He has two elder siblings, a brother and a sister, who are both physicians.

 Career

 Alavi's main field of expertise is design and cinematic gameplay scripting.
-His creations are described "thoughtful" and noted in terms of artificial intelligence (AI) companion roles.
+His creations are described as "thoughtful" and noted in terms of artificial intelligence (AI) companion roles.

-Entering video game industry
+Entering the video game industry

 During his college years, Alavi started to create mods for Duke Nukem 3D, Quake, Half-Life and Counter-Strike.
 His hobby was to work as a mapper and texture artist for mods.
 He later made a reputation for himself under the alias "BadMofo", when one of his works was published on an issue of PC Gamer.
 Alavi later entered Full Sail University to focus on programming, and applied for a programming job at Infinity Ward following his graduation.
 Considering his reputation as a modder, the company offered him a job as a level designer, instead of a programmer.